ICOS-Carbon-Portal/jupyter/education/climbeco_2020/ancillarydata/logos/README.md

 # Logos
-This folder contains logos that are used in all notebooks for all modules.
+This folder contains logos that are used in all notebooks for all exercises.

 ## Description